alexnimo/Nimo-Awesome_repo/README.md

 <li>serverless-prey - a collection of serverless functions (FaaS), that, once launched to a cloud environment and invoked, establish a TCP reverse shell, enabling the user to introspect the underlying container: https://github.com/pumasecurity/serverless-prey</li>
 <li>Prowler - AWS Security Toola command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool: https://github.com/toniblyx/prowler</li>
 <li>cloudsploit (Aqua) - an open-source project designed to allow detection of security risks in cloud infrastructure accounts: https://github.com/aquasecurity/cloudsploit </li>
+<li>deepfence SecretScanner - helps users scan their container images or local directories on hosts and outputs JSON file with details of all the secrets found: https://github.com/deepfence/SecretScanner </li>
+<li>OpenCSPM - an open-source platform for gaining deeper insight into your cloud configuration and metadata to help understand and reduce risk over time: https://github.com/OpenCSPM/opencspm </li>
+<li>endgame - An AWS Pentesting tool that lets you use one-liner commands to backdoor an AWS account's resources with a rogue AWS account - or share the resources with the entire Internet: https://endgame.readthedocs.io/en/latest/ </li>
+<li>rpCheckup - an AWS resource policy security checkup tool that identifies public, external account access, intra-org account access, and private resources.
+It makes it easy to reason about resource visibility across all the accounts in your org: https://github.com/goldfiglabs/rpCheckup </li>
+<li>prawler - is a command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool: https://github.com/toniblyx/prowler </li>
+<li>cloudmapper - helps you analyze your Amazon Web Services (AWS) environments.
+The original purpose was to generate network diagrams and display them in your browser.
+It now contains much more functionality, including auditing for security issues: https://github.com/duo-labs/cloudmapper</li>
+<li>netz - discover an internet-wide misconfiguration of network components like web-servers/databases/cache-services and more: https://github.com/SpectralOps/netz</li>
 </ul>
 </br>